Collection Development Policy

 • Frequency of use, last date of circulation

-• Number of copies available in other PPLC libraries and duplicate copies at SHPL
+• Number of copies available in other PPLC libraries or duplicate copies at SHPL

 • Accuracy of material and timeliness